 Again, the density of shop is anti-correlated with safe streets!

-So what whe have here is that safe-street are not in the city center and have few shops close to them.
-Or let say it in other words: crimes happen when their are many people and things to robe !
-This is quite fun to see that the most touristic regions of San-Francisco are also the most "dangerous".
+So basically safe streets are not in the city center and have few shops close to them.
+Could seem counter intuitive, but think about it this way: crimes happen where there are lots people and things to rob!
+So basically the most touristic regions of San-Francisco are also the most "dangerous".

-If you want turn yourself as data-science hero you know that you just have to try DSS 2.0 and start tracking the crime or whatever you think about!
+If you want turn yourself as data-science hero you know that you just have to try Dataiku DSS and start tracking the crime or whatever you think about!